 - Quakers had gifted leaders who were committed to ministry and supported each other as "Publishers of Truth." - Committed Quakers, unlike many in other sects, did not recant when called before the authorities.
 They were willing to suffer persecution. - When Quakers did suffer persecution, the community held.
 They supported each other and held "Meetings for Sufferings" to assist the families of those who had been jailed or lost their property.
-They wrote letters to each other, loved each other, and endured. - The faith and the practice of Quakers were united and balanced.
-The immediate experience of God induring worship and was interwoven with the social testimonies that grew from that experience were present from from the earliest days.
+They wrote letters to each other, loved each other, and endured. - The faith and practice of Quakers were united and balanced.
+The immediate experience of God during worship was interwoven with the social testimonies from the earliest days.
 Quaker testimonies grew from the Divine guidance that Friends perceived and discerned as they gathered in expectant silence. - From early on, there were Meetings for Business.
 If Quakers knew the joy of being lifted by God in worship, they also knew how to be practical and work through problems together.
-The unity they felt in worship was carried over to their practice of making decisions. - Quaker elders let individuals know when they spoke "out of the light"Light" or "walked disorderly": there was seeking, there was listening, but there was also a foundation of Truth that governed behavior. - Quakers balanced the truth-seeking of individuals with the discernment of respected elders.
+The unity they felt in worship was carried over to their practice of making decisions. - Quaker elders let individuals know when they spoke "out of the Light" or "walked disorderly": there was seeking, there was listening, but there was also a foundation of Truth that governed behavior.

+Quakers balanced the truth-seeking of individuals with the discernment of respected elders.
 Far from the spirit of "anything goes," Quakers knew there was one Voice that mattered, one Light and one Seed, and that not everything people thought they heard came from that source.